ProvableHQ/snarkOS/README.md

 * **test_targets** -
   This feature allows the lowering of coinbase and proof targets for testing.

+## 6.5 Local backups

+The snarkOS node implementation uses rocksdb under the hood.
+By using its native checkpointing mechanism, you can create backups locally and efficiently.
+The backups leverage hard links on your filesystem, thereby incurring only a marginal amount of extra space.
+The aim of these local backups is for you to be able to recover quickly in case your node were to halt.

+You can find a basic sample script in `scripts/backup.sh` which you can run as a cron-job e.g. every minute.
+Each run of the script creates a new backup folder with a timestamp postfix.
+It will ensure a backup is kept which is 1 minute old, 5 minutes old, 1 hour old and 1 day old.
+In more detail, on each run it will:
+- always overwrite the latest backup
+- only overwrite the 5 minute backup if it is older than 5 minutes
+- only overwrite the 1 hour backup if it is older than 1 hour
+- only overwrite the 1 day backup if it is older than 1 day

+You may want to change the `NETWORK`, `BASE_DIR`, `ENDPOINT` and `JWT` variables.

 ## 7. Contributors
 Thank you for helping make snarkOS better!
 [🧐 What do the emojis mean?](https://allcontributors.org/docs/en/emoji-key)